 - Manhole-to-manhole lining: the trenchless solution for severely damaged sewer lines, which can be completed entirely through existing manhole entry points.

 Even for pipes damaged too severely for repairs to be practical, trenchless technicians can install entirely new pipe segments without physically digging out your existing pipe in a technique known as pipe bursting.
 Using steel, cone-shaped bursting heads to fragment non-salvageable pipe, trenchless pros clear the way for new pipe segments, which are attached to the bursting head for a seamless, one-step replacement process.

 Don’t wait to find out what trenchless solutions are best suited for your broken pipes.
-Contact trenchless experts in your area today to restore your pipes quickly, before damage to your pipes can put other plumbing systems in jeopardy.
-For Sacramento pipe damages, the pros at Express Sewer & Drain offer the most effective, affordable trenchless solutions to meet your needs.
+For Sacramento pipe damage, contact the pros at Express Sewer & Drain.
+These trenchless experts in your area offer the most effective, affordable trenchless solutions to meet your needs.